6 - 7

 The overnight is done at the Baianinho Peak camping.

 From this point, the attack to Suns Peak can be done in 1 hour, depending on your pace.

-From Baianinho can be climb Baiano Peak for more 40 minutes.
-On the descent, it passes in Tamandua Peak and ends at Agulhinhas Peak before arriving in the city of Catas Altas.
-Five peaks of Caraça Range.
+From Baianinho you can climb to Baiano Peak for in 40 more minutes.
+On the descent, it passes Tamandua Peak and ends at Agulhinhas Peak before arriving in the city of Catas Altas.